Most Underrated Exercises?

 This stretches the muscles in the small of our back so much that when we stand those muscles no longer hold our posture upright causing us to lean forward from the waist and making it painful to stand upright.
 It should never hurt to stand up straight.

 So an exercise that can reverse this is a lower back extension.
-This exercise can be performed laying in the prone position either on the floor, on a stability ball, or on a bench specifically made for the lower back.
+This exercise can be performed lying in the prone position either on the floor, on a stability ball, or on a bench specifically made for the lower back.

 6. Rotator Cuff Exercises